mkdn007/Android-University-Landmark-Classifier/README.md

 # Android-University-Landmark-Classifier
 *Android app that identifies UT and UTD landmarks*

-**Goal:** Create a valuable resource for students, campus members, and the general public if they needed quick access to information in order to learn more about their university.
+**Goal:** Create a valuable resource for students, campus members, and the general public if they need quick access to information in order to learn more about their university.

 **Paper:** https://drive.google.com/drive/folders/1xac880CPJmJwW9BjwqDhgR2E9UCA7yIZ